zzhangjii/learning-library/ApplicationIntegration-labguide.md

-       - With the *Input* mapping in place for Approve Request, click on *Output* in the upper-left corner to perform the output data mappings
+       - With the *Input* mapping in place for Approve Request, click on *Output* in the upper-left corner to perform the output data mappings.

       - We have more good news\!
 The tooling has already established all the output mappings we need.
-First, notice that the outcome of the evaluation (APPROVE or REJECT (based on the button the regional manager clicks)) is placed in the TaskOutcomeDataObject where we can access it later for the conditional branching configuration at the *Approve?* exclusive gateway.
+First, notice that the *outcome* of the evaluation (*APPROVE* or *REJECT* (based on the button that the regional manager clicks)) is placed in the *TaskOutcomeDataObject* where we can access it later for the conditional branching configuration at the *Approve?* exclusive gateway.
 Second, see that the form display fields (*evaluateForm* data structure) are already mapped into the